arelav99/PriceParser/Readme.md

 ![](imgs/FP_architecture.png)

-If you'd like to use callable to parse twitts, please set path variable TWITTER_TOKEN to your bearer token.
+In order to use twitter news api, please set env variable TWITTER_TOKEN to your API key.
+In order to use finnhub news api, please set env variable FINNHUB_TOKEN to your API key.

+Please refer to examples.py to use cases that show how API works.